vjoel/fsdb/README.txt

     foo//bar
     foo/../foo/bar

-  work correctly, as do paths that denote hard or soft links, if supported on the platform.
+  work correctly (they access the same objects), as do paths that denote hard or soft links, if supported on the platform.

   Links are subject to the same naming convention as normal files with regard to format identification: format is determined by the path within the